 Installed patches: "2022-04 Cumulative Update Preview for .NET Framework 3.5 and 4.8 for Windows 10 Version 21H2 for x64 (KB5012157)" "Security Intelligence Update for Microsoft Defender Antivirus - KB2267602"

 - Next, we can keep these items in mind, and search for all packages installed on the device using API.
-Here is the newbie guide, in case a reference is needed!
+Here is the Newbie Guide, in case a reference is needed!

-- Here is the link on how to make the getSoftwarePackages call for an individual device.
-Once the API call has been made, we can search in the Body for the Software Packages using their name, and then look for the "requires_reboot" variable which should contain a "true" or "false" boolean.
+- Here is the link for how to make the getSoftwarePackages call for an individual device.
+After the API call has been made, we can search in the Body for the Software Packages using their name, and then look for the "requires_reboot" variable which should contain a "true" or "false" boolean.
 In this instance, we'll look for "2022-04 Cumulative Update Preview for .NET Framework 3.5 and 4.8 for Windows 10 Version 21H2 for x64 (KB5012157)"